Order of the Phoenix (fictional organisation): Arabella Figg

 Arabella Doreen Figg, better known simply as Mrs. Figg, is a Squib living undercover as a Muggle and on Dumbledore's orders surreptitiously watches over Harry while he is at home with the Dursleys.
 She is a Chekhov gun, first mentioned as a seemingly insignificant neighbour in Harry Potter and the Philosopher's Stone and not revealed as a member of the magical community until Order of the Phoenix.
 She has a lifelong love of cats and does "a roaring trade" in crossbred cats and Kneazles, their magical variant.
 Within the Order of the Phoenix, she functions as one of Dumbledore's liaisons between the magical and Muggle worlds.
 In Order of the Phoenix, she aids Harry after he and his cousin Dudley Dursley are attacked by two Dementors, and chooses to reveal herself to him.
 She explains to Harry that she deliberately made Harry's stays with her unpleasant so that the Dursleys would continue to send him to her, though she would have preferred to do otherwise.
 When the Ministry of Magic tries to have Harry expelled from Hogwarts for underage use of magic (after he cast a Patronus charm to protect himself and his cousin), her testimony before the Wizengamot is crucial in allowing Harry to stay at Hogwarts.
 However, according to Rowling, Squibs are incapable of seeing Dementors, and it is suggested by her manner during the trial that she has been prompted what to say with regard to the Dementors.
 In Harry Potter and the Half-Blood Prince, she attends Dumbledore's funeral at Hogwarts.

-Mrs. Figg was portrayed by Kathryn Hunter in the film adaptation of Order of the Phoenix.
+Mrs. Figg is portrayed by Kathryn Hunter in the film adaptation of Order of the Phoenix.